 How Blizzard tells the story is simply stunning.
 The key elements are told through beautiful cinematics, which could stand-alone as a movie in their own right.
 The cinematics, coupled with the in-game visuals and short dialog between characters, crafts a solid and well told plot that keeps the player invested in playing more of the game.
-The twists in the story are predictable at times, but SC2 never makes any attempts to climb Mount Literature and remains more entertaining because of it.
+The twists in the story are predictable at times, but StarCraft 2: Wings of Liberty never makes any attempts to climb Mount Literature and remains more entertaining because of it.

 The arc of the story is also an interesting, if not slightly controversial move, by Blizzard.
 Wings of Liberty is the first part of a trilogy which will complete the entire story.
 Two more expansion packs will tell the other sides of the narrative, Heart of the Swarm and Legacy of the Void.
 This allows Blizzard to expand how the game plays out, allowing players to go back to their home-base and interact with the characters from the story in a point and click manner.
 Clicking on a character will play a short video and elaborate the story.
 This is optional, but it allows more thorough character development, providing them with emotions, motivations, and backstory.
 Players overlooking this subtle but integral aspect would be doing themselves a disservice.

-Besides story line, the home-base allows you to select the missions you would like to pursue.
-There are 26 missions in total but not all of them need to be finished to beat the game.
-Some can be skipped – if the ending is the only reason you are playing – but every mission will give you credits that can be spent on the ship for such things as upgrades to units and mercenary factions.
-This really enhances the depth to which players can immerse themselves.
+In addition to the story, the home base allows you to choose the missions you want to pursue.
+There are 26 missions in total, but not all of them need to be completed to beat the game.
+Some can be skipped – if the ending is the only reason you are playing – but each mission will give you credits that can be spent on the ship for things like unit upgrades and mercenary factions, which really adds to the depth in which players can immerse themselves.

 “Starcraft 2: Wings of Liberty is a superb testament to the skill and craftsmanship at Blizzard Entertainment.”

-Fortunately, or unfortunately – depending who you ask – gameplay does not steer too far from the tried and true formula.
-Players build a base, then, with units and resources, complete objectives.
-If you are familiar with previous Starcraft or Warcraft engines, you will feel right at home here.
-SC2 is a solid real-time strategy game that takes all the lessons it has learned and hones them brilliantly.
+Fortunately, or unfortunately, depending on who you ask, the gameplay does not stray too far from the tried and true formula.
+Players build a base, then use units and resources to complete objectives.
+If you are familiar with the previous Starcraft or Warcraft engines, you will feel right at home here.
+StarCraft 2: Wings of Liberty is a solid RTS that takes all the lessons learned and refines them brilliantly.